 – Update the information, communicating in a timely manner to the Processor all the news regarding the data previously provided and take the other necessary measures so that the information provided is updated.

 – Rectify the information when it is inaccurate and communicate what is relevant to the Processor.

 – Provide the Processor, as the case may be, only with data whose processing is previously authorized in accordance with the provisions of this law.

-– Require of the Processor at all times respect for the conditions of security and privacy of the Owner’s information.
+– Require of the Processor at all times respect for the conditions of security and privacy of the data subject’s information.

 – Process the inquiries and claims made in the terms provided by this law.

 – Adopt an internal manual of policies and procedures to ensure proper compliance with this law and especially for responding to inquiries and complaints.

 – Inform the Processor when certain information is under discussion by the data subject, once the claim has been made and the respective handling has not been completed.